[stextbox id=”alert” color=”050505″ bcolor=”6cc3f8″ bgcolor=”ffffff” big=”true” image=”null”]School Name: University of Kansas

-Who’s a player you have to watch more carefully to see how valuable she is to your team?
+Who’s a player you have to watch more carefully to see how valuable that person is to your team?

-How does your team bring new players up to speed?
+How does your team bring new players to Ultimate up to speed?

 Has your team set any goals for this season?
 What are they?